Best Virtual Drive Software for Windows 11: Virtual CloneDrive and Alternatives

 Pros and Cons of Virtual CloneDrive

-- Free to download and simple to install for everyday use.
+- Free and lightweight for everyday image mounting.

 - Works smoothly with Windows File Explorer and integrates into context menus.